 - Teriparatide and denosumab hold a sizable share of the market.
 How will the loss of patent protection affect their market share?
 What effect will the launch of novel agents have on their patient share?

 Markets covered: United States, France, Germany, Italy, Spain, United Kingdom, Japan.

 Primary research: 19 country-specific interviews with experts.

 Epidemiology: Prevalence of osteoporosis by country, with diagnosis and drug-treatment rates.

 Population segments in market forecast: Osteoporosis.

-Emerging therapies: Registered: 1 drug; Phase II: 1 drug.
+Emerging therapies: Phase III: 1 drug; Phase II: 1 drug.
 Coverage of select preclinical and Phase I products.

 Key drugs: Denosumab, teriparatide, abaloparatide SC, abaloparatide TD, alendronate, romosozumab, raloxifene.